fatouuuu/phase-3-orms-updating-records/README.md

-# Updating Records in an ORM
+# Updating Records

-## Objectives
+## Learning Goals

-- Write a method that will update an existing database record once changes have been made to that record's equivalent Ruby object.
+- Write a method that will update an existing database record once changes have been made to that record's equivalent Ruby object
-- Identify whether a Ruby object has already been persisted to the database.
+- Identify whether a Ruby object has already been persisted to the database
-- Build a method that can _either_ find and update _or_ create a database record.
+- Build a method that can _either_ find and update _or_ create a database record

 ## Updating Records